Key Takeaways

 As candidates perfect their portfolios and prepare for interviews, employers should also invest time in interview preparation.
 Without proper questions, it's easy to overlook important details that reveal whether candidates are a good fit.

-For each question, we'll explain why it's worth asking and provide a tip on what a strong answer might sound like.
+So I've broken these questions into four categories: technical, creative, behavioral, and cultural fit.
+For each one, I'll explain why it's worth asking and share what a strong answer might sound like.

 Technical questions